League of American Bicyclists: 1965–present

-The League reached a peak of 24,000 paid memberships in 1997, then declined to around 20,000, where it has remained since (as of 2009), though it is able to cite larger numbers by using a multiplier for family memberships and counting the approximately 300,000 members of affiliated bicycle clubs and advocacy organizations.
+The League reached a peak of 24,000 paid memberships in 1997, then declined to around 20,000, where it has remained since (as of 2009), though it cites larger numbers by using a multiplier for family memberships and counting the approximately 300,000 members of affiliated bicycle clubs and advocacy organizations.

 The League's rallies became less successful as bicyclists became able to find similar events closer to home.
 Beginning in 2003, the League would no longer organize its own rallies, but rather, would designate an existing event in one part of the country or another as its National Rally.

 A major change in the direction of the League occurred in 1997 when it moved its offices from Baltimore, Maryland, to Washington, D.C., and focused increasingly on advocacy at the federal level.
 The League has shed most of the services it once provided to individual members, other than its magazine, and now is primarily an advocacy organization.
-Its major annual event is now the National Bicycle Summit (which see, under Advocacy, below).
+Its major annual event is now the National Bicycle Summit.

-The League has continued to play a leading role in cycling issues into the 21st century.
-One example is the certification of cycling instructors, since the 1970s.
-The League's education program concentrates on practical bicycle handling and traffic skills, and has more than 1,000 active instructors as of 2009.
+Since the 1970s, the League has certified cycling instructors based on an education program that concentrates on practical bicycle handling and traffic skills.
+There were more than 1,000 active instructors as of 2009.
 The League's Bicycle Friendly America program distributes awards to communities which have adopted measures to accommodate and encourage bicycle use.
-The League manages liability insurance programs for its instructors and for bicycle clubs, an invaluable service to them.
+The League also manages liability insurance programs for its instructors and for bicycle clubs.

 Advocacy

-LAB is the voice for cyclists at the national level, and organizes an annual National Bike Summit to bring professionals and advocates in Washington, D.C., together with government representatives.
-A major supporter of the event is the PeopleForBikes Coalition (renamed from Bikes Belong Coalition in 2013), a §501(c)(6) trade association for the bicycle industry which lobbies Congress for funds to build bicycle usage in the U.S. The Summit has attracted around 500 attendees in recent years (as of 2009).
+LAB advocates for cyclists at the national level, and organizes an annual National Bike Summit to bring professionals and advocates in Washington, D.C., together with government representatives.
+The Summit has attracted around 500 attendees in recent years (as of 2009).

 In addition to PeopleForBikes, LAB works in partnership with other organizations such as America Bikes ("leveraging federal transportation dollars for bicycling", primarily with PeopleForBikes money), the Alliance for Bicycling and Walking (lobbies for government money to encourage bicycle usage while receiving substantial industry funding), Federal Highway Administration, the National Highway Traffic Safety Administration (NHTSA), NCUTCD and NCUTLO in order to "create a more bicycle-friendly America".